kilinich/racksview/readme.md

 # RacksView

 RacksView is an open-source hardware and software platform designed for intelligent rack monitoring and automation.
-Built on the Raspberry Pi and the A22 ultrasonic sensor, RacksView enables real-time video streaming, automatic door open/close detection, and instant notifications.
+Built on the Raspberry Pi and DYP-A22 ultrasonic sensor, RacksView enables real-time video streaming, automatic door open/close detection, and instant notifications.
 The system is ideal for colocation servers racks monitoring.

 ## Hardware Components